Jerrody/scope_timer/README.md

 ```

 ## Known Issues
-You can't do more elegant timer creation that would be correct in work.
+You can't do more elegant timer creation that would be correct in work because occurs move which automatically
+occurs drop and you get double print of your timer (in time move and  after move).

 Like this:
 ```rust